Chartham: Chartham Downs

-Built on the ground of the former mental asylum hospital, and sharing the name of the hospital, Chartham Downs is a large housing area to the north-east of the village.
+Built on the ground of the former mental asylum hospital, and sharing the name of the hospital, Chartham Downs is a large housing area to the south-east of the village.
 It encompasses a local shop (incorporating the village post office), football/cricket grounds and three children's play parks.
 It lies on the North Downs Way, and is closer to Street End, Nackington and Thanington than to the opposite end of Chartham.
 This fact means that the estate whilst being part of Chartham in a political aspect, is in many ways cut off from the village.
 In 1997 development of the site for housing was begun.
 A few of the hospital buildings, including the administration block, the water tower, and the chapel, were retained but the rest were demolished.
-Although Canterbury City Council suggested that "a change of name would help in creating a new sense of identity", the site is known as St Augustine's Estate, however signs refer to the area as ‘Chartham Downs’.
+Although Canterbury City Council suggested that "a change of name would help in creating a new sense of identity", the site is known as St Augustine's Estate, however signs refer to the area as 'Chartham Downs'.